jsakas/react-typescript-spa/README.md

-# React Webpack SPA Boilerplate
+# React, Emotion, Webpack SPA Boilerplate

-A boiler plate for React SPAs bundled with Webpack
+A boilerplate for an SPA built with React & Emotion.